 Depth of Discharge, or DoD, is the percentage of the battery’s charge you use.
 For example, say you have a battery with a capacity of 13.5 kWh.
 You use 10 kWh of its charge, which is about 74%.
 The depth of discharge is 74%.

 Battery manufacturers have a recommended maximum DoD for most batteries, meaning they don’t recommend you use 100% of your battery’s power.
 Doing so could shorten your battery’s life significantly.
-The DoD of batteries vary, but in most cases, batteries with a higher DoD mean you can use a greater percentage of the battery’s power.
+The DoD of batteries varies, but in most cases, batteries with a higher DoD mean you can use a greater percentage of the battery’s power.

 Most batteries have warranties that will guarantee a battery for a certain number of cycles or a specified time period.
-And just as with other solar system equipment like panels and inverters, picking a well-established manufacturer with a long history makes it more likely they’ll be around to honors those warranties.
+And just as with other solar system equipment like panels and inverters, picking a well-established manufacturer with a long history makes it more likely they’ll be around to honor those warranties.

 Lead-acid batteries have been commercially available for over 100 years and have been used for off-grid solar systems for decades.